warppipe/Nintendo-GameCube-Online/README.md

 ### Getting Started - Hardware

-	To use WarpPipe the following is needed.
+	To use WarpPipe the following is needed:

  	1) a GCN with a broadband adapter.
   	2) a i386 machine running some flavor of linux and root access.
    	3) a connection to the internet.

 	Network setup:

 	1) Make sure your GCN and Linux machine can access the internet.
 The GCN only needs to be visible to the Linuc Machine.
 	2) If your Linux machine is behind a router/firewall then you need to direct port 4000 for both UPD and TCP to the Linux machine.
 	3) That should be it.

 	Running the Software:

 	1) You need root access to the linux machine.
 	2) The software runs as both a server and client.
 One person acts as server and simply runs the deamon, the second connects to the